cansik/realsense-processing/README.md

     PVector vertex = camera.getProjectedPoint(mouseX, mouseY)
 }
 ```

+For more information have a look at the [ProjectedPoint example](https://github.com/cansik/realsense-processing/blob/master/examples/ProjectedPoint/ProjectedPoint.pde).

 ### Depth Data
 To work with the raw depth data it is possible to enable the depth stream without the colorizer filter and start reading the depth data by using `getDepthData()`.
 This returns a 2-dimensional array of `short` with the `Y / X` order.